, created by Sachin Pande

-That was long ago and pretty entrepreneurial: after graduating from a French business school, I started as marketing and sales manager of a startup software company (not very usual back then) and then moved as a consultant in a market research company.
+That was long ago and pretty entrepreneurial: after graduating from a French business school, I started as a marketing and sales manager of a startup software company (not very usual back then) and then moved to a market research company as a consultant.
 You can see that tools and customer data run through my veins since the beginning!

 - When did you start at emnos?
 What brought you here?